hokkaido/e2e-testing-with-protractor/README.md

 It is important to note that Protractor is entirely asynchronous, so all API methods return promises.
 Under the hood, Protractor uses Selenium's control flow (a queue of pending promises) to allow us to write tests in a pseudo-synchronous way.
 Protractor is smart enough to make it all work.

 ##Elements and Locators
 As you can imagine, a large part of writing a test against a web site deals with finding and locating DOM elements on a page and executing actions such as clicking on them.
-As explained above, Protractor offers multiple globally available constructs that help us here: `element`, and `by`.
+As explained above, Protractor offers globally available constructs that help us here: `element`, and `by`.

 A call to `element` requires a `Locator` and returns an `ElementFinder` - it is used to find the first (or only) element that is matched by the Locator.
 Similarly, there is also `element.all` if you want to find more than one element.

 A `Locator` can be created by using the functions available with `by`.
-So there are Locator methods like `by.css`, `by.id` or `by.binding` that pretty much do what you'd expect.
+There are methods that return `Locators` like `by.css`, `by.id` or `by.binding` that pretty much do what you'd expect.
 It is even possible to create your own Locators and attaching them to `by` during the start up of Protractor.

 ```
 element(by.css('input.username'));
 element.all(by.css('a.btn'));
 ```

 An `ElementFinder` exposes multiple actions, we've already seen `sendKeys` and `click` in the example above.
 We can use these actions to interact with the element, or to find out more about the element, for instance whether it is currently being displayed or not, or what its text value is.
-Additionally,

 ```
 element(by.css('a.home-page')).getAttribute('target');